MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-windowsdefendersecuritycenter.md

 Enter the phone number or Skype ID in the Options section.

 Disabled:
-A contact phone number or Skype ID will not be shown in either Windows Security or any notifications it creates.
+A contact phone number or Skype ID won't be shown in either Windows Security or any notifications it creates.

 Not configured:
 Same as Disabled.